-De La Salle spent only 18 months in the seminary here, but it had a lasting effect upon him.
-He followed the courses in morals at the seminary, and the courses in theology at the Sorbonne.
+De La Salle spent only 18 months in the seminary here, but it had a lasting effect on him.
+He followed the courses in morals at the seminary and the courses in theology at the Sorbonne.
 The site of the Seminary of St. Sulpice is along the road Rue Bonaparte leading from the Square of St. Sulpice up to Rue Vaugirard.
-The remnant of the seminary buildings is the wall which now forms part of a very small garden at the top left of that road just as it meets Rue de Vaugirard.
+The remnant of the seminary buildings is the wall, which now forms part of a very small garden at the top left of that road just as it meets Rue de Vaugirard.

 Early depiction of the Sorbonne, near the church of Saint Sulpice.